Indonesia naval captain says may have located missing plane's tail section

 It was not immediately clear what difference, if any, the day of the week had on the Dec.
 28 flight, and Murjatmodjo made clear that the investigations of the route and the crash were separate.

-"Please differentiate between the probe into flight licenses and the air crash investigation," he said.
+"Please differentiate between the probe into flight licences and the air crash investigation," he said.

 Singapore's civil aviation authority and its Changi Airport Group said AirAsia had the necessary approvals to operate a daily flight between Surabaya and Singapore.